 - English 30-1 or 30-2

 - Social Studies 30-1 or 30-2

 - Physical Education 10

 - Career and Life Management (CALM)

 - Math 20-1 or Math 20-2 or Math 20-3

-- Biology 20 or Chemistry 20 or Physics 20 or Science 20 or Science 24 or a combination of Science 10 and 14
+- Biology 20 or Chemistry 20 or Physics 20 or Science 24

 - 10 credits, in any combination, from Career and Technology Studies (CTS), Fine Arts, Second Languages, Physical Education 20 or 30, Knowledge & Employability or Registered Apprenticeship Program (RAP)

 - 10 credits at the 30 level in addition to English and Social Studies (may include CTS, Work Experience, K & E, RAP, Green Certificate, or any other 30 level course)

-KNOWLEDGE & EMPLOYABILITY PROGRAM (K&E)
+KNOWLEDGE & EMPLOYABILITY PROGRAM

 K & E is for students who have experienced difficulty learning.
 Students may take academic courses at the 10-4/20-4/30-4 levels.
-These courses reflect the content of higher-level courses but within a functional, life skills and applied vocational context.
+These courses reflect the content of higher level courses but within a functional, life skills and applied vocational context.
 Through the occupational component of the program, students are provided with practical experiences which will allow them to explore occupational choices and acquire employability skills.
-Students who complete K&E courses are eligible for an Alberta Certificate of High School Achievement rather than a high school diploma.
+Students who complete K&E courses are eligible for a High School certificate of Completion rather than a high school diploma.